-Deutsche Bank is not aware of arrangements which may at a subsequent date result in a change of control of the company.
+Deutsche Bank is aware of no arrangements which may at a subsequent date result in a change in control of the company.

 The German Securities Trading Act (Wertpapierhandelsgesetz) requires investors in publicly-traded corporations whose investments reach certain thresholds to notify both the corporation and BaFin of such change within four trading days.
 The minimum disclosure threshold is 3 per cent of the corporation's issued voting share capital.
-To the Bank's knowledge, there are only six shareholders holding more than 3 per cent of Deutsche Bank shares or to whom more than 3 per cent of voting rights are attributed, and none of these shareholders holds more than 10 per cent of Deutsche Bank shares or voting rights.
+To the Bank's knowledge, there are only five shareholders holding more than 3 per cent of Deutsche Bank shares and none of these shareholders holds more than 10 per cent of Deutsche Bank shares.